-The UNITY FILM FESTIVAL will take place this month as a one-of-a-kind event in Wales, dedicated to promoting and celebrating films made by and with learning disabled and autistic actors and creatives.
+The UNITY FILM FESTIVAL will take place today and tomorrow (Friday and Saturday) as a one-of-a-kind event in Wales, dedicated to promoting and celebrating films made by and with learning disabled and autistic actors and creatives.
 Hosted at Chapter Arts Centre in Cardiff on November 8th and 9th, the festival provides a unique platform for inclusive cinema and promises an inspiring experience for audiences of all backgrounds.

 Unity Film Festival is the only festival in Wales that specifically amplifies the voices of learning disabled and autistic actors and creatives.
 The event showcases their talents while addressing industry issues such as inclusive casting practices and the representation of disabled people on screen.
 The festival presents the best inclusive films from Wales and around the world, spanning genres from documentaries and animations to dramas and comedies, with a special session tailored for younger audiences.
 Every film is made by or with people with learning disabilities and/or autism.